ss-chang/stat159-project01/paper/sections/02-discussion.md

 GitHub is particularly useful in this project for two reasons.
 One is that I can back up my work on a frequent basis with minimal effort, since I only need to execute `git push origin master` to update the online repository after initial set up.
-This ensures that my data will be safe and reduces the reluctance that I would feel towards frequently backing up my files if I had to do it all manually.
+This ensures that my data will be safely stored and reduces the reluctance that I would feel towards frequently backing up my files if I had to do it all manually.
 Another reason that GitHub is useful for this project is that by making my repository public, anyone can see what I am working on and view my progress.